 How do you care for Peperomia obtusifolia?

 Care for Peperomia obtusifolia by keeping it in warm conditions of above 16°C all year.
 Anything lower and damage to leaves will occur.
-Keep this plant in indirect sunlight, allow the soil to dry out between watering and re-pot when the roots have filled the existing to prevent root rot setting in.
+Keep this plant in indirect sunlight, allow the soil to dry out a little between watering.

 How do you water Peperomia obtusifolia?